-An "other(post)" injury or condition is a non-relevant injury or condition, not present at the time of the TRI but occurring later, and not itself resulting from that TRI.
+An "other(post)" injury or condition is a non-relevant injury or condition, not resulting in disablement at the time of the TRI but later contributing to disablement in the same functional area as the injury that was caused by the TRI, and not itself resulting from that TRI.
 An other(post) condition changes the loss of capacity due to the TRI from fully relevant to partially relevant, as it is another cause of disability in the same functional area.